 Can You Still Use Your Account During Holidays?

+Yes.
 There are workarounds for conducting basic banking on a holiday.
 What you can do on holidays:

-• Deposit a check or withdraw cash at an ATM in your bank’s network.
-(ATMs outside the network may charge a fee.)
+• Deposit a check or withdraw cash at an ATM

-• Schedule money transfers and conduct other online banking, though the results may be delayed by one business day.
+• Schedule money transfers and conduct other online banking (though the results may be delayed by one business day)

 Note that some ATM networks that don’t allow check deposits on holidays still allow customers to withdraw cash.

-Open a SoFi Checking and Savings Account and start earning up to 4.50% APY on your cash!
+Open a SoFi Checking and Savings Account with direct deposit and get up to a $250 cash bonus.
+Plus, get up to 4.60% APY on your cash!

 Tips You Can Use to Help During a Bank Holiday